jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

  **By [J.C.
 Bradbury](/)**

- This page presents construction costs and public subsidies associated with U.S. professional sports venues.
+ This page presents construction costs and public subsidies associated with US professional sports venues.
 The estimates draw on venue-level cost data covering major-league stadiums and arenas, with all historical costs adjusted for inflation to 2024 dollars.
 I describe the venue construction costs in more detail in [Chapter 5](https://doi.org/10.1093/9780197820247.003.0005) of [*This One Will Be Different*](/towbd/).

-## How much does the typical U.S. sports venue cost?
+## How much does the typical US sports venue cost?
 The construction costs of sports venues can be measured in several ways, but the median (middle) value provides a benchmark estimate of typical venues.
-Among the 132 stadiums and arenas that hosted teams in the five major U.S.-based professional sports leagues in 2025, the median construction cost was $393 million.
+Among the 132 stadiums and arenas that hosted teams in the five major US-based professional sports leagues in 2025, the median construction cost was $393 million.
 The median public contribution was $227 million, representing 58% of total construction costs.

 Median total construction costs vary by league, ranging from $614 million for NFL venues to $278 million for MLS venues.
 Among venues used primarily as single-sport facilities by the traditional Big-4 sports leagues (MLB, NFL, NBA, NHL), median public shares range from 64% to 74%.
 Nine of 11 shared NBA/NHL arenas were privately financed, possibly because sharing a facility improves cost-effectiveness.
 The median public share for MLS venues is 41%.